DEAP/deap/doc/examples/gp_symbreg.rst

 .. literalinclude:: /code/examples/gp/gp_symbreg.py
    :lines: 44-45

 The first line creates the fitness object (this is a minimization problem, so the weight is negative).
 The `weights` argument must be an iterable of weights, even if there is only one fitness measure.
 The second line create the individual object itself.
-Very straightforward, we can see that it will be based upon a tree, to which we add two attributes : a fitness and the primitive set.
+Very straightforward, we can see that it will be based upon a tree, to which we add a fitness.
 If, for any reason, the user would want to add any other attribute (for instance, a file in which the individual will be saved), it would be as easy as adding this attribute of any type to this line.
 After this declaration, any individual produced will contain those wanted attributes.

 Toolbox